Online Transformer Monitoring System (DRYCORE DC-5M)

 ionization processes leading to electrical breakdown.

-Analysis shows that the most reliable detection occurs at the pre-breakdown stage, when processes have already been activated but have not yet transitioned into an internal short circuit.
-However, without continuous parameter recording, such detection is practically impossible.
+Analysis shows that the most reliable detection occurs at the pre-breakdown stage, when degradation processes have already been initiated, but have not yet developed into an internal short circuit.
+However, without continuous parameter monitoring, such detection is not feasible.
 For this reason, an online transformer monitoring system becomes a tool capable of identifying the development of emergency operating conditions in a timely manner, even when conventional indicators remain within acceptable limits.

-The DRYCORE DC-5M system operates directly next to the transformer, forming a closed-loop oil circulation circuit.
-It draws oil from the lower part of the transformer tank, passes it through the sensor module, and returns it to the upper part of the transformer.
+The DRYCORE DC-5M system operates right next to the transformer, forming a closed-loop oil circulation circuit.
+It draws oil from the bottom of the transformer tank, passes it through the sensor module, and returns it to the top of the transformer.
 One measurement cycle is performed every minute, after which all data are transmitted to a cloud server.
-There, in accordance with the DRYCORE methodology, additional parameters are calculated, making it possible to assess not only the condition of the oil but also the condition of the solid insulation.
-This approach enables an unlimited number of measurements and creates a digital representation of transformer condition with a level of accuracy that is completely unattainable with periodic monitoring.
-The system determines moisture content in the upper and lower oil layers, calculates moisture in the solid insulation, evaluates dielectric strength, oil quality index, and a number of additional characteristics that together form a comprehensive diagnostic model of the transformer.
+There, in accordance with the DRYCORE methodology, additional parameters are calculated, making it possible to assess not only the condition of the oil, but also the condition of the solid insulation.
+This approach enables an unlimited number of measurements and creates a digital representation of the transformer condition with a level of accuracy that is unattainable when periodic monitoring is applied.
+The system determines moisture content in the top and bottom oil layers, calculates moisture content in the solid insulation, evaluates dielectric strength, the oil quality index, and a range of additional parameters that collectively form a comprehensive diagnostic model of the transformer.

 Remote access and analytical capabilities

-Users can view data from anywhere in the world via a password-protected web platform.
-All parameters are presented in the form of graphs, charts, and digital indicators, while the transformers themselves are displayed on an interactive map.
-This format allows analysis of equipment behavior over any selected time period, identification of degradation trends, forecasting of defect development, and maintenance planning based on actual condition rather than a calendar schedule.
+Users can access data from anywhere in the world via a password-protected web platform.
+All parameters are presented in the form of graphs, charts, and digital indicators, while transformers are displayed on an interactive map.
+This format enables analysis of equipment behavior over any selected time period, identification of degradation trends, prediction of defect development, and maintenance planning based on actual condition rather than a fixed schedule.
 As a result, operating costs are significantly reduced, safety is improved, and equipment service life is extended.

 Technical parameters of DRYCORE DC-5M in practical operation

-The system capacity is 7.9 gallons per hour, providing sufficient circulation rate for accurate measurement and stable parameter control.
+The system capacity is 7.9 gallons per hour, providing a sufficient circulation rate for accurate measurement and stable control of parameters.

-The online transformer monitoring system DRYCORE DC-5M makes it possible to significantly reduce the number of failures, lower diagnostic and laboratory analysis costs, avoid unplanned outages, and extend transformer service life by several tens of percent.
-Thanks to remote access, advanced analytics, and the ability to operate continuously over long periods, this solution makes transformer operation predictable, controllable, and economically efficient.
-This type of online transformer monitoring system enables the transition from reactive, post-failure repair to preventive condition-based asset management, which is the foundation of modern digital power engineering.
+The DRYCORE DC-5M online transformer monitoring system makes it possible to considerably decrease the number of failures, reduce diagnostic and laboratory analysis costs, avoid unplanned outages, and extend transformer service life by several tens of percent.
+Owing to remote access, advanced analytics, and the ability to operate continuously over long periods, this solution makes transformer operation predictable, controllable, and cost-effective.
+This type of online transformer monitoring system enables the transition from reactive, post-failure repair to preventive, condition-based asset management, which is fundamental to modern digital power engineering.